-Based upon experience of the Planning Department in reviewing wind analyses and expert opinion on other projects, it is generally (but not always) the case that projects under 80 feet in height do not have the potential to generate significant wind impacts.
-Although the proposed 55-foot-tall building would be taller than the immediately adjacent buildings, it would be similar in height to existing buildings in the surrounding area and would be well below 80 feet in height.
+Based upon experience of the Planning Department in reviewing wind analyses and expert opinion on other projects, it is generally (but not always) the case that projects under 80 feet in height do not have the potential to generate significant ground-level wind impacts.
+Although the proposed 57-foot-tall building would be taller than the immediately adjacent buildings, it would be similar in height to existing buildings in the surrounding area.
 For the above reasons, the proposed project is not anticipated to cause significant impacts related to wind that were not identified in the Eastern Neighborhoods PEIR.